WantWare

 Executor

-Handles connecting a series of ‘Code-Maker’ results with other Powers from other wantverses based on the platform’s prior runs and training/history data with ranges of scored (good/neutral/bad) results.
+Handles connecting a series of ‘Code-Maker’ results with other Power Aptivs from other WantVerses based on the platform’s prior runs and training/history data with ranges of scored (good/neutral/bad) results.

 Referee